This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Findings in a 2011 study show that air vented from machines using the top-selling scented laundry detergents and dryer sheets contains more than 25 volatile organic compounds, including seven hazardous air pollutants.
 Of those, two chemicals—acetaldehyde and benzene—are classified by the Environmental Protection Agency as known carcinogens, for which the agency has established no safe exposure level.

 Your best bet is to not use any dryer sheets.
 But if you really need something to help fluff your clothes, use a set of dryer balls or a less toxic dryer sheet that contains no fragrances or masking agents.
-(Here are some safe alternatives to dryer sheets.)
+(Here is a safe alternative to dryer sheets.)

 4. Cleaning Products